Goldman Sachs ditches call for euro below $1.00 next year

-LONDON (Reuters) - Goldman Sachs, one of the most bearish investment banks on the outlook for the euro, ditched its call on Friday for the single currency to fall below $1.00 EUR= next year, predicting it will now trough at $1.05.
+LONDON, May 13 (Reuters) - Goldman Sachs, one of the most bearish investment banks on the outlook for the euro, ditched its call on Friday for the single currency to fall below $1.00 next year, predicting it will now trough at $1.05.

 The bank recently lowered its outlook for U.S. interest rates and Treasury bond yields, which implies a slower rate of appreciation in the dollar in the coming months.